The Annotated Capernaum

 Note 1: A tron is a medieval weighing station.
 The Tron is Tron Kirk of Edinburgh.
 I assume there was a tron at the location before the church was built.

-Note 3: grat is the past tense of greet, an archaic verb meaning to “cry, weep, lament”.
-(Not “to address someone”, nor, as it can also mean in Scotland, "great"".)
+Note 3: grat is the past tense of greet, an archaic verb meaning to "cry, weep, lament".
+(Related to regret; no relation to greet meaning "to address someone")

 "And see ye not yon bonny road